Sneaky1000/golang-serverless-api/README.md

 # golang-serverless-api
-A serverless API using Amazon Web Services and Golang.
-The project has basic CRUD API functions.
+This is one of my first Golang projects using Amazon Web Services.
+It has the basic create, read, update, and delete functions of any CRUD API.